• Skip to primary navigation

 Flux

-Dissolve the chlorides into the water and paint onto the parts to be soldered.
+Dissolve the chlorides in water, then apply the mixture to the parts to be soldered.

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.